 Academic honesty (all or nothing)

-At the end of the term you will have the opportunity to answer the university-mandated online questions about this class at eval.ou.edu.
-This may seem like a meaningless exercise, but I actually care a great deal about the insights that students give me in these surveys about themselves, their learning experiences, and my own teaching.
+At the end of the term you will have the opportunity to answer the university's online survey about your experience in this course at ses.ou.edu.
+This may seem like a meaningless exercise, but I actually care a great deal about the insights that students give me in these surveys about their learning experiences.
 There is no way for me to formally require completion of these evaluations, and I never find out which students do and do not fill them out (unless they mention their names in their answers, which can help me understand their comments better).
 But I hope you will agree, when you see how much of myself I poor into this class over the course of the term, that you owe me ten minutes of your time and some honest answers about the class!
-I sincerely want and expect every student to fill out an evaluation.
-Thank you; my future students and I will all be grateful that you did.
+I sincerely want and expect every student to fill out the survey.
+Thank you; my future students and I will be grateful that you did.

 - Assignments may or may not be accepted late, at the instructor’s discretion.
 Unless arranged in advance, any such lateness will be penalized one letter grade for each interval between class periods (or any fraction thereof) that elapses after the scheduled date.